 Additionally, kids who belong to the Boys & Girls Clubs tend to perform better academically.
 According to the organization's website, "76% of low-income Club members ages 12-18 who attend the Club regularly reported receiving mostly As and Bs, compared to 67% of their peers nationally."

-So can you imagine the effects shutting down clubs will have on students and families who have relied on its services?
+Figueroa’s story sheds light on the negative effect that shutting down clubs will have on current students and families relying on its services.
 That is why WKYC Studios is spreading the word on ways viewers can financially help.
 It is also why Oswald Companies is making a $10,000 donation.

 During 3News' daylong coverage, viewers can expect to hear from club participants, alumni, and supporters who will describe the effects the clubs have had in their lives.
 Viewers will also be asked to donate online, text or by phone.